amicuchu/NintendoClientsWiki/Mesh-Protocol.md

 [[PIA Protocols]] > Mesh Protocol (0x200)
 ---

-In Mario Kart 8, this protocol is actually called "SessionProtocol".
 Message id is part of the packet payload.
 The message id in the packet header is always 0 in this protocol.

 | Message ID | Description |